josephryan/2018_GeneContentSim/README.md

 # 2018_GeneContentSim
-Planned analyses for evaluating the effect of transcriptomic data on gene content simulations
+Evaluating the effect of transcriptomic data on gene content simulations